Kara Lang: International career

 In the 2006 CONCACAF U-20 Qualifying tournament, Lang set a record for fastest goal (four seconds) when she scored from the opening kickoff against Mexico on 22 January 2006.
 Lang participated in the FIFA Women's World Cup 2007 in China.

 On 6 August 2008, Lang scored the winning goal for Canada in a 2–1 victory over Argentina at the 2008 Beijing Olympics.
 Canada lost in the quarter-finals to United States.

 Lang scored one goal in Canada's thrashing of Guyana for 8–0 during the 2010 CONCACAF Women's World Cup qualifying tournament.
 She went on, along with her teammates, to win the tournament v Mexico in the final (1–0) on 8 November 2010.
 Unfortunately, this was her last appearance playing soccer, as recurring ACL and knee injuries, forced her to retire.
 She made the official announcement at an Oakville Soccer Club Press Conference on 5 January 2011, in front of young fans, coaches, soccer club affiliates, and press.
 "I have gotten everything out of this sport, and I have given this sport all that I have," she said about her retirement.
 Teammates Diana Matheson, Robyn Gayle, Carmelina Moscato and Melanie Booth also noted that Lang was one of the most 'enthusiastic, hilarious, courteous and spontaneous people' that they ever knew, and were proud not only to have called her a teammate, but one of their best and lifelong friends.

+International goals

 Broadcasting career

 In 2011, Lang transitioned to the broadcast booth as a television sports analyst for Rogers Sportsnet covering the 2011 FIFA Women's World Cup.
 Lang continued working for Sportsnet after the World Cup.

 Staying with Rogers, beginning in August 2012, Lang joined the team of the new nightly show Soccer Central on Sportsnet World in Canada.
 The show was broadcast as Fox Soccer News in the USA.
 She left the show in early 2013 to pursue her comeback to the National team and a few months later it was cancelled.
 In 2014 Lang joined the MLS on TSN broadcast team covering the Montreal Impact and Toronto FC as a sideline reporter.
 In 2015, she was also an analyst for TSN's coverage of the FIFA Women's World Cup.